Nitish-Kumar-02/Online-store/README.md

 **Contributing**
 _Contributions are welcome!_ Please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch:
+2. Create a new branch:
 `git checkout -b feature-branch`
-3.Make your changes and commit them.
+3. Make your changes and commit them.
-4.Push to your branch:
+4. Push to your branch:
 `git push origin feature-branch`
-5.Create a pull request.
+5. Create a pull request.

 ### Notes:
 **- Make sure to replace `https://github.com/yourusername/grocery-store.git` with the actual URL of your GitHub repository.**